lllyasviel/stable-diffusion-webui-forge/README.md

 # Installing Forge

-You can install Forge using same method as SD-WebUI.
-(Install Git, Python, Git Clone this repo and then run webui-user.bat).
+If you know what you are doing, you can install Forge using same method as SD-WebUI.
+(Install Git, Python, Git Clone the forge repo `https://github.com/lllyasviel/stable-diffusion-webui-forge.git` and then run webui-user.bat).

 **Or you can just use this one-click installation package (with git and python included).**